agonzalezro/polo/README.md

 Let's assume that you have already installed some other Go package, so, you already have Go installed and `$GOPATH` in place:

-	go get github.com/agonzalezro/polo
+	go install github.com/agonzalezro/polo

 This will create a binary for you called `polo`:

     $ polo -help
     Usage of polo:
       -config="config.json": the settings file to create your site.
-      -input=".": path to your articles source files.
+      -daemon=false: create a simple HTTP server after the blog is created to see the result -input=".": path to your articles source files.
       -output=".": path where you want to creat the html files.
+      -port=8080: port where to run the server

 ### Test

 If you want try it with the examples:

-    $ go run main.go -input examples -output /tmp/test
+    $ go run main.go -input examples -output /tmp/test -daemon
-    $ cd /tmp/test
-    $ python -m SimpleHTTPServer

-And now, you can go to http://localhost:8000 and see your generated blog.
+And now, you can go to http://localhost:8080 and see your generated blog.

 Just markdown!